orangci/Natsumin/README.md

 # Natsumin

-Discord bot for Anicord Event Server
+Discord bot for Anicord Event Server, held together by hopes and dreams